($1,229) Cost to ship a car from Los Angeles, CA to Milwaukee, WI

 The best Los Angeles to Milwaukee car shipping companies

-We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Los Angeles to Milwaukee:
+We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Los Angeles to Milwaukee:

 - Best for Real-Time Tracking: Nexus Auto Transport